 Who Is An Acaia Scale For?

 Acaia leads the market in terms of design, accuracy, and features.
 Their scales are for the professional or serious home barista.
 Acaia has redefined what a coffee scale is and can do- a scale is no longer just a tool for weighing.
 Paired with the app, it is the perfect teaching tool to analyze and perfect your brewing.
-If you don’t intend on using the app, it may not be worth paying the premium of the ‘smart’ capabilities.
+However, if you don’t intend to use the app, it may not be worth paying the premium for the ‘smart’ capabilities.
+There are a stack of more affordable coffee scales that can still work well for brewing.
+See our guide to the best coffee scales for other alternatives.

 Acaia Scale- The Verdict